Forest-and-Trees/Weeknotes/content/post/weeknotes-11-11-2024.md

 Title: Weeknotes for 11th November 2024
 date: 2024-11-15
 ---
 Still lots to learn about Hugo, and not enough brain capacity.
+Also Markdown.
+Apologies for poor formatting.

 Over the weekend I went running, watched John Wick 4 (spoiler alert: thankfully there won't be a JW5 as I don't think I have the stomach for any more), visited an ink and illustration fayre in Topsham, ate too much parkin, and grappled with issues around the sale of my Dad's house.